Mentoring - How to Apply

 - From Black, Asian or Minority Ethnic backgrounds

-- With additional support needs (including people with a physical disability, learning disability or mental health condition.)
+- Playwrights with disabilities.
+This can be a physical disability, learning disability or mental health condition

 How does the selection process work for the Mentoring Programme?